estevaoacioli/expandup-search-ajax-popup-free/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

+== Short Description ==

+Plugin for conducting AJAX searches and displaying results in a popup; the results are displayed in a segmented manner

 == General ==

 * Plugin for conducting AJAX searches and displaying results in a popup; the results are displayed in a segmented manner